-Chopsticks in Vietnam are a popular item frequently used in meals.
+Chopsticks are a popular item in Vietnam frequently used in daily meals.

-In this article, Vietnamdrive will introduce to you the unique features of using chopsticks of the Vietnamese people.
+In this article, Vietnamdrive will introduce to you the unique features of using this unique tool of the Vietnamese people.

 You will also find the way how to use them, what to avoid, and more.